posener/posener.github.io/_posts/2018-06-29-strato-swagger.md

 commit: 25e637c5028dee7baf8cdf5d172ccb28cb8e5c3e
 ```

+This command
+assumes your project is in the `GOPATH` and you are currently in the directory that has
+the `swagger.yaml` file.

+> * Check out the [Docker Hub tags page](https://hub.docker.com/r/stratoscale/swagger/tags) for the latest version
-You can add the alias command line to your `~/.bashrc` file in order to make it available any time you get a bash shell.
+> * You can add the alias command line to your `~/.bashrc` file in order to make it available any time you get a bash shell.

 ### Features

+So what is the difference between Stratoscale/swagger and go-swagger?
+We tried to approach some of the pain points
+in go-swagger described in the [previous post](/go-swagger/#things-that-can-be-improved).
+They are described below.

 #### Improved Server Template